 This post is sponsored by Shaw’s.
 All opinions are my own.

 If you have been following me for a while you know that I am a huge fan of quinoa salads and make them often.
-I know you like them too because my Mediterranean Quinoa Salad, Avocado Quinoa Salad, and Butternut Squash Quinoa Salad recipes are some of the most popular recipes on Foolproof Living.
+I know you like them too because my Mediterranean Quinoa Salad, Avocado Quinoa Salad, Quinoa and Kale Salad, and Butternut Squash Quinoa Salad recipes are some of the most popular recipes on Foolproof Living.

 So when my friends at Shaw’s asked me to share a recipe using their O Organics® Roasted Cashews and Almonds and their Open Nature® Creamy Almond Butter, I knew that it was time to add this next level crunchy Thai Style Quinoa Salad recipe to my collection of quinoa salads.